 Freewriting: Elbow argues that a first basic step to improve writing is freewriting.
 Freewriting means simply that for a short period of time--10 minutes perhaps -- and you write without stopping.
 The idea isn't to produce a polished piece of writing, but to simply get in the habit of writing without censoring and editing.
 In freewriting, "[n]ever stop to look back, to cross something out, to wonder how to spell something, to wonder what word or thought to use, or to think about what you are doing."
-(3) The only rule to follow in freewriting is to simply not stop writing.
+(3).
+The only rule to follow in freewriting is to simply not stop writing.

 Freewriting is a way to break the habit of trying to write and edit at the same time.
 Freewriting is difficult because it goes against the grain of how we are accustomed to writing.
 We normally edit as we write, pausing to collect our thoughts, recollect the correct spelling of a word, lining out a sentence that does not belong, rejecting a paragraph that doesn't fit with the argument that we are making, slowing done or stopping to insure that what we write follows a structure or outline of the argument that we want to impose on the writing.
 Elbow notes that "[a]lmost everybody interposes a massive and complicated series of editings between the time words start to be born into consciousness and when they finally come off the end of the pencil or typewriter onto the page."
 (5)